NBA Rumors: LeBron James Reacts To Report Claiming His Trust In The Lakers Has Been ‘Damaged’

 — MSN (@MSN) April 25, 2019

 According to USA Today‘s LeBron Wire, James’ Instagram Story was a reaction to a report from ESPN’s Dave McMenamin, who, in a radio appearance on Tuesday, suggested that the superstar forward’s trust in the Lakers had been “damaged” due to how the team had handled the changes that took place in recent weeks.
-Aside from Johnson’s surprise departure, LeBron Wire suggested that James may have also been upset by the fact that he missed the playoffs for the first time since his sophomore NBA season 14 years ago, as well as the Lakers’ current situation as they continue to search for a new head coach.
+Aside from Johnson’s surprise departure, LeBron Wire suggested that James may have also been upset by the fact that he missed the playoffs for the first time since his sophomore NBA season 14 years ago — as well as by the Lakers’ current situation, as they continue to search for a new head coach.

 “Right now it’s a tough bridge that has fallen that’s going to need to be put back together,” McMenamin added.
 “Whoever’s involved there’s going to have to be an initial thing proven with the coach and free agency.”